Incheon Hyundai Steel Red Angels WFC

-The Incheon Hyundai Steel Red Angels Women's Football Club (인천 현대제철 레드엔젤스 WFC) is a South Korean women's football team based in Incheon.
+Incheon Hyundai Steel Red Angels WFC (인천 현대제철 레드엔젤스 WFC) is a South Korean women's football team based in Incheon.
 The club was founded in 1993.

 They are South Korea's most successful club with eleven consecutive WK League titles won from 2013 to 2023.

 History

 Foundation and early years

-In the 1990s, the Hyundai Group established and invested in various sports teams to improve the company's image following Chung Ju-yung's unsuccessful campaign in the 1992 presidential election, as well as to boost employees' morale and loyalty.
+In the 1990s, the Hyundai Group established and invested in various sports teams to improve the company's image following its founder Chung Ju-yung's unsuccessful campaign in the 1992 presidential election, as well as to boost employees' morale and loyalty.
 Hyundai's women's football club was formally established on 3 December 1993, becoming the first women's works football team in South Korea.
-Byun Byung-joo was appointed as manager and the squad initially consisted of fifteen players, including five former hockey players.
+Byun Byung-joo was appointed as manager and the squad initially consisted of fifteen players, including five former field hockey players.
 With no other works teams to compete with, they initially played against university and high school teams.

 WK League dominance

 Hyundai Steel were one of the founding members of the WK League when it was launched in 2009.
-In the inaugural edition, the club finished in second place in the league to reach the championship final, where it lost to Daekyo Kangaroos and finished the season as runners-up.
+In the inaugural edition, the club finished the season as runners-up, after losing in the championship final to Daekyo Kangaroos.
 In the following three seasons, Incheon again faced disappointment on the final day of the season as they made it to the final but lost on aggregate each time.

 The Red Angels finally won their first league title in 2013, beating Seoul City 4–2 on aggregate after recording a draw in the first leg of the final.
 This began an era of WK League dominance for the club, as they went on to win eleven consecutive titles.
 In 2018, their league title earned them a place in the 2019 AFC Women's Club Championship, a pilot competition for the AFC Women's Champions League.
-The competition was held in Yongin, South Korea and Incheon finished in third among four teams in the round-robin tournament.
+The competition was held in Yongin, South Korea and Incheon finished in third place among four teams in the round-robin tournament.

 Following Incheon's 2022 WK League title, they qualified for the 2023 AFC Women's Club Championship, an expanded version of the pilot competition with eight teams from across the region participating.
 The Red Angels won Group B to advance to the final against Urawa Red Diamonds, ultimately finishing as runners-up.

 Incheon Hyudai Steel Red Angels players lifting the 2022 WK League trophy.